apache/sedona/docs/tutorial/raster.md

 	           'org.datasyslab:geotools-wrapper:{{ sedona.current_geotools }}'). \
 	    getOrCreate()
 	```
-    If you are using Spark versions >= 3.4, please replace the `3.0` in package name of sedona-spark-shaded with the corresponding major.minor version of Spark, such as `sedona-spark-shaded-3.4_2.12:{{ sedona.current_version }}`.
+    If you are using Spark versions >= 3.4, please replace the `3.0` in the package name of sedona-spark-shaded with the corresponding major.minor version of Spark, such as `sedona-spark-shaded-3.4_2.12:{{ sedona.current_version }}`.

 ==Sedona < 1.4.1==